Jorge-Tejero-Fdez/ThreatLogLLM/README.md

 3. Open the notebooks and follow the pipeline steps inside each subfolder.

 > ⚠️ A GPU is required to run fine-tuned LLMs.
-The author uses an NVIDIA RTX 4060.
+I use an NVIDIA RTX 4060.

 ---